postsharp/Metalama.Documentation/conceptual/Metalama.Framework.md

 These members are:

-- `dynamic proceed()`: Gives control to the original code of the method the template is being applied to.
-When multiple advices per method are supported, this will instead give control to the next template in line, if there are any left.
+- `dynamic Proceed()`: Gives control to the original code of the method the template is being applied to.
+When multiple advice methods per method are supported, this will instead give control to the next template in line, if there are any left.
-- `ITemplateContext target { get; }`: Gives access to information about the code element the template is being applied to.
+- `ITemplateContext Target { get; }`: Gives access to information about the code element the template is being applied to.
-- `T compileTime<T>( T expression )`: Informs the templating engine that this expression should be considered to be compile-time, even when it normally would not.
+- `T CompileTime<T>( T expression )`: Informs the templating engine that this expression should be considered to be compile-time, even when it normally would not.
 Other than that, the input value is returned unchanged.

 ## Packaging an aspect